processone/mqtree/README.md

 ```erlang
 -spec new() -> tree().
 ```
 Creates new tree.
-Note that the tree is mutable just like ETS.
+The tree is mutable just like ETS, so there is no need to keep its updated version between calls.
 The created tree gets destroyed when it's garbage collected.

 **NOTE**: a registered tree (see [register/2](#register2)) is